 WHAT IS ERMA

 The Global Campus South East Europe – European Regional Master’s Programme in Democracy and Human Rights in South East Europe (GC SEE/ERMA) is a one year, full time, interdisciplinary programme, lasting from November until October.
 Its aim is the development of democracy and human rights in South East Europe.
 It is a joint initiative by the University of Sarajevo (UNSA), Center for Interdisciplinary Studies and the University of Bologna (UNIBO), Department of Political and Social Sciences.
-GC SEE/ERMA is co-financed by the European Union through the Global Campus of Human Rights and the Ministry of Foreign Affairs of Italy, via the Italian Cooperation Agency (AICS), with the support of the Embassy of the Republic of Italy to Bosnia and Herzegovina.
+GC SEE/ERMA is co-financed by the European Union through the Global Campus of Human Rights.
+The Ministry of Foreign Affairs of Italy, via the Italian Cooperation Agency (AICS), also kindly supported the program implementation for the past 20 years.
 The Programme awards students with 60 ECTS and a double-degree diploma of both founding universities (UNSA and UNIBO).

 GC SEE/ERMA is intended for students who wish to combine studies with practical and field research experience in human rights and democratization issues.
 Recognizing that human rights are a crosscutting theme among different disciplines of study, such as political science, social sciences, law, sociology, and philosophy, the program fosters strong interdisciplinary approach.
 Enrolled students have the benefit of studying in a highly international environment together with colleagues from all over the region, European Union and rest of the world, attending lectures and workshops held by around 40 lecturers from 11 partner universities: University of Bologna, University of Sarajevo, University of Banja Luka, University of Belgrade, Karl Franzens University of Graz, University of the Ruhr, University of Peloponnese, University of Zagreb, New Bulgarian University, University Ss.
 Cyril and Methodius, and University of Pristina, as well as other partners from the Global Campus of Human rights network.